This is a Chinese name; the family name is Tang.

 In May 2012, G.E.M had her first US performance in Reno, Nevada USA.

-On 24 February, G.E.M released the Pilot episode of the series.4 The episode showcased G.E.M working at a juice stand in Causeway Bay.
-G.E.M took on the role of making pancakes and making fruit juices to a hungry crowd of fans and photographers.
+On 24 February, G.E.M. released the first episode of the series.
+The episode showcased G.E.M. working at a juice stand in Causeway Bay.
+G.E.M. took on the role of making pancakes and fruit juices to a crowd of fans.

-During her fourth episode, G.E.M attempted at working as a professional motorcyclist, but she also took 'time out' to become excavator operator 8.
+During her fourth episode, G.E.M attempted at working as a professional motorcyclist, but she also took 'time out' to become an excavator operator.

-In the fifth episode of the Freelance tour, G.E.M took on several summer jobs in the area of sales and services.
-These jobs ranged from working at a Mr. Whippys Ice Cream truck, 7-11 Convenience store shopkeeper and salesperson for Maybelline.
+In the fifth episode of the tour, G.E.M took on several summer jobs in the area of sales and services.
+These jobs ranged from working at an ice cream truck, 7-11 convenience store shopkeeper and salesperson for Maybelline.

 On the sixth episode of the Freelance tour, G.E.M. worked in Apple Daily, where she is the editor for the footages of her recent Awards Ceremony, and voice-over artist for Next Media Animation (Apple Action News).

-On the seventh episode of the Freelance Tour, G.E.M. worked in Mai Po Nature Reserve as Educational Officer for World Wildlife Fund.
+On the seventh episode of the Freelance Tour, G.E.M. worked in Mai Po Nature Reserve as an educational officer for World Wildlife Fund.

 Brand New Star:

 Aside from being a singer, songwriter and performer, G.E.M has also had an active role in discovering new artists.
-In 2010, G.E.M and her music label Hummingbird Music Ltd. launched an online singing competition Brand New Star, which attracted many young and talented artists in Asia who entered the competition.
-G.E.M was a judge of the competition, and announced that the prize was a chance to work with music producer Lupo Groining.
-The winners of the 2010 & 2011 competitions were Robynn Yip and Jude Tsang.
+In 2010, G.E.M and her music label Hummingbird Music launched an online singing competition Brand New Star, which attracted many young and talented artists in Asia who entered the competition.
+G.E.M was a judge of the competition, and announced that the prize was a chance to work with music producer Lupo Groinig.

 The Borrower Arrietty (借東西の小矮人亞莉亞蒂) Theme Song: